albertoafaj/unit-testing-angular14-jasmine-karma/README.md

 ### Testing expectations - Jasmine Matchers
 - Checking if the values are equal - toEqual;
-- Verificando se os valores são iguais e do mesmo objeto - toBe;
+- Checking if the values are equal and from the same object - toBe;
-- Testando se um valor é truthy - toBeTruthy;
+- Testing if a value is truthy - toBeTruthy;
-- Testando se um valor é falsy - toBeFalsy;
+- Testing if a value is false - toBeFalsy;
-- Verificando se um valor é true - toBeTrue;
+- Checking if a value is true - toBeTrue;
-- Verificando se um valor é falso -  toBeFalse;
+- Checking if a value is false - toBeFalse;
 - Testando se um valor não é true - not;
 - Checking if a value is contained in an array or string - toContain;
 - Checking if a value has been defined - toBeDefined;